Amateraisu/food_engine-/README.md

 ## About

-This project is made as part of our module, SC2006 Software Engineering The Food Engine:
+This project is made as part of our module, SC2006 Software Engineering

-An intuitive and easy way to help people to find nearby restaurants and gather with other people.
+The Food Engine is an intuitive and easy way to help people to find nearby restaurants and gather with other people.

 ## Motivation

 Have you ever been craving something, but is sacred to, or dont want to eat alone?
 My group and I always feel this way.
 Usually, we just end up dabaoing the food and eat alone uh, abit sad.
 This inspired us to create Food Engine!

+## Stack
+* Node.js
+* React.js
+* Bootstrap
+* Firebase
+  * Firestore database
+  * Authentication
+* Google API
+  * Google maps
+  * Geolocation
+  * Google Places

 ## Available Scripts